With the Colorado point system, your driver’s license can be suspended for six months to one year if you accumulate

 - See note 1.

-It may be possible to remove three driver’s license points simply by paying the traffic ticket on time.
+Removing three driver’s license points may be possible simply by paying the traffic ticket on time.

-It also may be possible to remove up to three driver’s license points by taking a certified Traffic School course.
+Removing up to three driver’s license points may also be possible by taking a certified Traffic School course.
 Be sure to check ahead of time that the DMV recognizes the specific Traffic School.
 Plus, you can remove points this way only once a year.

-Note that the DMV stops looking at points that are more than 24 months old.
-So once 2 years have passed, it is as if those points never existed.7
+Remember that the DMV stops looking at points that are more than 24 months old (unless you are a chauffeur).
+So once two years have passed, it is as if those points never existed.7

 Learn more in our article, How to remove points from my Colorado driver’s license.